Skip to main content

 The Teacher Loan Forgiveness Program benefits teachers who borrowed from the Federal Subsidized and/or Unsubsidized Direct Loan program or the Federal Subsidized and/or Unsubsidized Stafford Loan program.
 Teaching full-time for five complete and consecutive academic years at certain elementary and secondary schools may make you eligible to have up to $17,500 of your Direct Loans/Stafford Loans forgiven.

-Loan forgiveness means the cancellation of all or some portion of your existing Direct Loans.
+Loan forgiveness means the cancelation of all or some portion of your existing Direct Loans.
 If your loan is forgiven, you are no longer responsible for repaying that remaining portion of the loan.

 Direct Loan/Stafford Loan Teacher Loan Forgiveness Eligibility Basics